ramirezlab/TopologyAnalysis/README.md

 # Graph Theory on Proteins
-We will compute some topological indices that will help us understand the "importancy" of each protein in terms of its connections.
+In this tutorial, we are going to learn how to compute some topological indices that will help us understand the "importancy" of each protein in a protein-protein interaction network in terms of its connections.

-Installing packages and loading libraries
+## Requirements
++ R v4.1.1 or most recent.

+The first step is installing in R the packages that are needed and loading libraries.
+In order to do this, you can copy and paste the following code in R and run it.

     install.packages("ggplot2")
     install.packages("igraph")